topi314/gobin/README.md

 # gobin

 gobin is a simple lightweight haste-server alternative written in Go, HTML, JS and CSS.
-It is easy to deploy and use.
-You can find a public version at [xgob.in](https://xgob.in).
+It is aimed to be easy to use and deploy.
+You can find an instance running at [xgob.in](https://xgob.in).

 ## Features